by Lucky Byfleet

 - Leaf bread – laufabrauð.
 This thin, deep fried, wafer like bread is delicious and beautiful, the patterns are made using special rollers, and families take time to get together to make these.
 Within Iceland you see them everywhere and Icelanders abroad will miss them terribly as they are hard to find outside of the country.
 Dusted with icing sugar, they are melt in the mouth heaven.
 For an English language recipe watch this!

 2. Marinated Herring – síld.
-Loved by all Nordic countries, pickled herring is best served on a heavy rye bread, maybe with some raw onions…but a cheeky forkful straight from the jar when no-one is watching goes down a treat too!
+Loved by all Nordic countries, pickled herring is best served on heavy rye bread, maybe with some raw onions…but a cheeky forkful straight from the jar when no one is watching goes down a treat too!
 It is more tangy than fishy, and full of vitamins and omega 3 for healthy hearts.
-There’s nothing stopping you from trying this delight.
+Nothing is stopping you from trying this delight.

 5. Malt drink and fizzy orange – Jólabland – Malt og Appelsín -.
-This is a hard one to describe, these are two of our most popular fizzy drinks, and at Christmas they are mixed together (orange first to prevent over flowing) to create this almost non-alcoholic drink (malt is 1%).
+This is a hard one to describe, these are two of our most popular fizzy drinks, and at Christmas they are mixed (orange first to prevent overflowing) to create this almost non-alcoholic drink (malt is 1%).
 You can buy it premixed or make your own, but it’s not Christmas without it!
-Maltextract has been made since 1915 and they made this deeply Icelandic advert to celebrate it’s centenary.
+Malt extract has been made since 1915 and they made this deeply Icelandic advert to celebrate its centenary.

 One that we aren’t a big fan of;

-If you enjoyed learning about Icelandic Christmas food, and want to learn more about Iceland why not look at our favourite animals that we see on our yacht tours.
-Or our favourite waterfalls near Reykjavik?
+If you enjoyed learning about Icelandic Christmas food, and want to learn more about Iceland why not look at our favorite animals that we see on our yacht tours.
+Or our favorite waterfalls near Reykjavik?

-What is your favourite Icelandic Christmas food?
+What is your favorite Icelandic Christmas food?
 Do you cook any of these?